Site Map

 SBP also occurs in people who are on peritoneal dialysis for kidney failure.

-Peritonitis may have other causes.
+Peritonitis may have other causes in which case it is called secondary peritonitis.
 These include infection from other organs or leakage of enzymes or other toxins into the abdomen.

 Symptoms